The stats database

 stats_mysql_errors

 This table tracks errors reported by the backend servers during query execution.
 Servers are identified based on their hostgroup, address and port.
+Here is the statement used to create the stats_mysql_errors table:

 CREATE TABLE stats_mysql_errors (